ashlirankin/VisualLinkListRepresentation/README.md

 ```
 ## Finding the node at a specific index

-This method finds a node at a specific index of the linkedList
+This method finds a node at a specific index of the LinkedList

 ```swift
  public func theNode(atIndex index: Int) -> Node<T> {